asgardius/midori-school/README.md

 # Why your game looks like a Paul Klee Painting?

 Because Midori Asgardius loves fireworks.
 You know, because this is a Genshin Killer

+# Why most characters wear scholar uniform or maid outfit?

+The game title explain it by itself

 # About Falcighol Stealth Anticheat System